 Enterprise

-Custom (~$25K/mo)
+Custom (~$25K/mo+)

 Migration steps

-3. Configure cardinality rules and cost analytics.
+Configure cardinality dropping rules and per-metric cost attribution to surface the worst offenders.

 Strengths

-• +13-month retention available
++13-month retention available on paid tiers

 Trade-offs